laderast/hugo_website/content/post/2020-09-15-getting-learnr-tutorials-to-run-on-mybinder-org.md

 *Another Note: I tried to get this to work with a `Dockerfile` using the `rocker/binder` images, but I couldn't get this image to work.
 If anyone has gotten this working, I'd appreciate you sharing how you did it.*

-2. Specify package dependencies using `install.R` in your root folder - in this file, you'll need to specify all the packages your tutorial is dependent on using `install.packages()` commands.
+Step 2.
+Specify package dependencies using `install.R` in your root folder - in this file, you'll need to specify all the packages your tutorial is dependent on using `install.packages()` commands.
 Here's the contents of my `install.R` file:

 ```
 install.packages("learnr")